Strange display at this NJ gas station may confuse drivers

 And it's something so many in The Garden State actually like.
 They don't want to get out of their cars to operate the pump on their own.

 The only problem?
 We can't pump our own gas.
-Yes, it's a great feature for the pumps, but what good does it do for us if we have to wait for an attendant anyway?
+Yes, it's a great feature for the pumps, but what good would it do for us if we had to wait for an attendant anyway?

 Unfortunately, I had just filled my tank and had no need to stop at the time I saw this.
 If I did need gas, however, I would've loved to see if they would let me try this on my own.